shreyaAwasthiNashtech/pi-shaped-workshop-shreyaawasthi/README.md

 - **Zones** help in distributing services so that even if one zone goes down, the app keeps working.
 - Using multiple regions and zones makes apps faster and more reliable worldwide.

+# Day2
+# Core Concept Questions
+**Why is it dangerous to assign Editor role to all users in a production environment?**
+Giving everyone the Editor role is risky because it gives them permission to change, delete, or create almost anything in the project.
+Even by mistake, a user could stop services, break resources, or cause data loss.
+In production, this can lead to serious downtime or security issues.
+Instead, it's safer to give each person only the permissions they really need.

+**How do service accounts differ from user accounts in managing backend services?**
+A user account belongs to a real person and is used for things like logging in to the console.
+A service account is used by software or virtual machines (VMs) to access other GCP services, such as reading from a storage bucket or writing logs, without requiring a person to log in.
+Service accounts help automate backend tasks securely.

+**What practices help secure IAM in a multi-project GCP setup?**
+To keep IAM safe across many projects:
+Use the principle of least privilege: give only the permissions needed.
+Create custom roles for fine control.
+Use folders and organisation policies to manage permissions from the top down.
+Avoid using broad roles like Editor or Owner.
+Regularly review IAM policies to check for over-permissioned accounts.
+Use separate service accounts for different apps or environments.